Chevrolet 9C1: Impala/Caprice 9C1 (B-platform)

-From 1994 to 1996, the detuned 260 hp LT1 350 c.i. engine found on the fourth generation Chevrolet Corvette was a popular option on the 9C1 (the 4.3 V8 (RPO L99) being standard for police agencies looking for a more fuel efficient option), and standard equipment on other GM B/D-bodies at the time such as the; Chevrolet Impala SS, Buick Roadmaster, and the Cadillac Fleetwood.
-The 9C1 option, however, was not offered on any of these three models outside the Caprice.Despite General Motors ending production of the fourth generation model Caprice 9C1 in 1996, many police departments across the nation kept them in service a lot longer than most other police vehicles from that time period, reasons being for lack of finding a good enough equivalent for replacement with decent fuel mileage for its large size, high horsepower, affordable sales pricing, and reliability.
-With General Motors leaving the police market in 1996, Ford's second generation Ford Crown Victoria police interceptor became the de facto police car, despite being more costly, for many police departments starting in 1998 through 2011 (though 1998-2008 for civilian sales) when Ford ceased production of their Panther platform.
-In 2006, Chrysler introduced the Dodge Charger police interceptor, serving as an indirect successor to the Caprice's muscle sedan image in the police market after a decade hiatus.
+From 1994 to 1996, the detuned 260 hp LT1 350 c.i. engine found on the fourth generation Chevrolet Corvette was a popular option on the 9C1 (the 4.3 V8 (RPO L99) being standard for police agencies looking for a more fuel efficient option), and standard equipment on other GM B/D-bodies at the time such as the Chevrolet Impala SS, Buick Roadmaster, and Cadillac Fleetwood.
+However, the 9C1 option was not offered on any of these models.

+With General Motors ending production of the fourth generation model Caprice 9C1 in 1996, many police departments across the United States and Canada kept them in service far longer than most other police vehicles from that time period, reasons being for lack of finding a good enough equivalent for replacement with decent fuel mileage for its large size, high horsepower, affordable sales pricing, and reliability.
+The need for a police full-size sedan in North America was fulfilled with the Ford Crown Victoria Police Interceptor and the Dodge Charger Pursuit.